-- SBS Advising Center: support for monitoring graduation and general education progress as well as support for academic concerns.
+- AH&N Advising: support for monitoring graduation and general education progress as well as support for academic concerns.

 - Students considering transferring to Minnesota State Mankato, should first go to the Transferology website for a predetermination of courses that will transfer to this University.